Gifted Assessments

 Perfectionism is a common experience among gifted learners.
 It may involve rigid routines, high personal standards, or an intense focus on details.
 For some children, perfectionism is a natural part of their personality rather than a response to external pressure.
 When understood and supported, it can be channelled into healthy motivation and excellence.

-Gifted assessments are required for admission to specialized programs such as Westmount Charter School (WCS) and the Calgary Board of Education’s Gifted and Talented Education Program (GATE).
-Some private schools, including Rundle College, Master’s Academy, and Renert School, also offer programming or support for gifted learners.
-Identification criteria vary across programs, and some incorporate a ±5 point range to account for measurement error.
+Some private and charter schools, including Webber Academy, Rundle College, Strathcona-Tweedsmuir School (STS), Master’s Academy, and Renert School, offer rigorous academic programming and specialized learning support.
+Admission or accommodation criteria vary across programs, and some incorporate a ±5 point range to account for measurement error on cognitive measures.

 Gifted Assessment

-The cognitive‑only gifted assessment, typically used for Westmount Charter School, costs $1,175.00 and includes a parent consultation, approximately 1.5 hours of cognitive testing using the WPPSI‑IV or WISC‑V, and a follow‑up meeting to review results and provide a report if your child meets gifted criteria.
+The cognitive‑only gifted assessment (typically used for Westmount Charter School admissions) costs $1,175.00 and includes a parent consultation, approximately 1.5 hours of cognitive testing using the WPPSI‑IV or WISC‑V, and a follow‑up meeting to review results and provide a full report if your child meets the gifted criteria.

-The assessment for CBE’s GATE program costs $1,880.00 and includes a parent consultation, two assessment sessions of approximately 1.5 to 2 hours each, and a follow‑up meeting to review results and provide a comprehensive report.
-This assessment includes an individually administered cognitive measure (WPPSI‑IV or WISC‑V) and an academic achievement test (WIAT‑4).
+The psychoeducational assessment (required for the CBE GATE program) costs $1,880.00 and includes a parent consultation, two assessment sessions of approximately 1.5 to 2 hours each, and a follow‑up meeting to review results and provide a full report.
+This assessment includes both an individually administered cognitive measure (WPPSI‑IV or WISC‑V) and an academic achievement test (WIAT‑4).